SukirtiSaxena/MarsRover/README.md

 #### ASSUMPTION

-1. Plateau is rectangular / square.
+1. Plateau is rectangular / square and starting point is (0,0)

 #### FUTURE CONSIDERATIONS: